Cleaning & Organizing

 Whether you need to gently nudge some woodwork back into place or tap a nail into soft wood, place a tennis ball with a slit in the middle over your hammer.
 The tennis ball will treat your job gently.

 Parking your car in the garage is an art: You have to pull only so far forward (but far enough!) and only so close to each wall (but not too close!)
 Take the guesswork out of the equation by hanging a tennis ball on a string from the ceiling or rafters of the garage so that it hits the center of your windshield when you park correctly.
 You’ll never have to guess where the car goes.

 Voluptuous furniture is pretty but refinishing it can be an ugly job.
 Make it easier by covering a tennis ball in sandpaper and using the ball to sand the curves.

 People who snore tend to do so more often when they sleep on their backs.
 Stop a back sleeper in his tracks by attaching a tennis ball to the back of a person’s pajama top (safety pin a sock on the PJs and insert a tennis ball, or sew a pocket in the back of the pajama shirt).
 When the snorer turns onto his back, the tennis ball will prevent him from getting comfortable and he’ll return to his side (where he may snore less).
-Don’t miss these other 43 extraordinary uses for everyday objects you already own.
+Find more extraordinary uses for everyday objects you already own.